How to Safely Visit Older Relatives During the Coronavirus Pandemic

 Visiting older family members during the pandemic is possible with thought, planning and preparation.

-One of the constant refrains during the coronavirus (COVID-19) pandemic has been that older age groups have an increased risk of infection and serious illness if they contract the virus.
+One of the constant refrains we’ve heard throughout the pandemic has been that older adults have an increased risk of infection and serious illness if they contract the virus.
 And that’s meant a lot of separation between kids and grandparents.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Geriatric medicine specialist Ardeshir Hashmi, MD, says that such a visit is possible, albeit with a lot of careful planning and precautions, and he told us what it takes to make such a gathering possible — and safe.
+Geriatric medicine specialist Ardeshir Hashmi, MD, says that such a visit is possible, but only with careful planning and precautions.
+Here’s what to consider to make such a gathering possible – and safe.

-That’s because, according to Dr. Hashmi, of that elevated risk of contracting the virus in older age groups, not to mention the higher mortality rate.
+That’s because of the elevated risk of contracting the virus in older age groups, not to mention the higher mortality rate.
 These older members of your family are also more likely to have a condition that has a high co-morbidity with the virus, like cancer or heart disease or take medication that suppresses their immune systems.

 If your family members have these conditions, and especially if there are multiple issues at play, Dr. Hashmi suggests reconsidering the visit.

-If everyone’s health is at a level that makes a visit safe, you’ll need to be on top of all the necessary social distancing guidelines.
-These can vary by city and state so if long-distance travel is involved, you’ll also need to account for additional logistics such as mode of transportation (car versus an airplane, for instance) and any lodging accommodations you’ll need.
+If everyone’s health is at a level that makes a visit safe, you’ll need to be on top of all the necessary social distancing and vaccination guidelines.
+These can vary by city and state, so if long-distance travel is involved, you’ll need to account for additional travel logistics such as mode of transportation (car versus an airplane, for instance) and any lodging accommodations you’ll need.

 If you’re visiting older family members in a nursing home or retirement community, those locales will likely have their own set of guidelines, too.